niteshcode4u/IoT-Device-Calibration/README.md

-# Elixir Interview Starter

-## Using this Starter
+# IoT Devide Calibration

-This starter was created using erlang 22.3.4.12 and Elixir 1.11.3 but should be compatible with other versions as well.
+This starter is created using erlang 22.3.4.12 and Elixir 1.11.3 but should be compatible with other versions as well.
 This project supports managing your erlang and Elixir installations with [asdf](https://github.com/asdf-vm/asdf) (with the [asdf-erlang](https://github.com/asdf-vm/asdf-erlang) and